mikedaf/Assetto-Corsa-Evo-Proton-Pterodactyl-Egg/README.md

 ### ⚠️ IMPORTANT: Managing Settings

-* Do NOT add extra variables to the Pterodactyl panel for Server Name, Password, or Rules.
+* Do NOT add extra Pterodactyl variables for game settings (e.g., SERVER_NAME, ADMIN_PASSWORD)[cite: 1].
 * The server's startup script monitors these variables.
-If you change them in the panel, they will overwrite your Web Dashboard settings every time the server restarts.
+If you change them in the panel, they will overwrite your dashboard saves every time the server restarts[cite: 1].
-* Always use the Web Dashboard UI to save your server name, track, and car settings.
+* Configure the server name, cars, track, and rules exclusively through the Web Dashboard[cite: 1].

 ### Accessing the Web Dashboard

-* The dashboard runs internally on port `8090`.
+* The web dashboard runs on internal port `8090`[cite: 1].
-* Because this port is internal, you must route traffic to it using a Reverse Proxy (like NPMplus) on your network.
+* Because this port is internal and explicitly NOT allocated in Pterodactyl, you must route traffic to it via a local reverse proxy (like NPMplus) to the container's internal IP on port `8090`[cite: 1].
 * Point your internal domain (e.g., `ac-server.lan`) to the container's internal IP on port `8090`.

+#### Reverse Proxy Troubleshooting
+If you cannot reach the dashboard, you likely screwed up the reverse proxy routing.
+Ensure your proxy manager is attached to the same Docker network as your Pterodactyl containers (usually `pterodactyl_nw`).
+You must point your proxy to the local Docker IP of the container itself (e.g., `172.18.0.X`), not the public IP of your Host Node, since port `8090` is deliberately not bound to the host network[cite: 1].

 ## Security Disclaimers

-* **Permissions:** This Egg utilizes a custom Docker build that elevates to root briefly to create storage symlinks, then immediately drops privileges to USER 1000 (non-root) before the container finishes building.
-This ensures the server runs in an unprivileged user-space for your security.
+* **Permissions:** The build process elevates to `root` only to create necessary system symlinks for persistent storage[cite: 1].
+It explicitly drops privileges to USER 1000 before the image is finalized and executed, ensuring the server runs in an unprivileged user-space[cite: 1].
-* **Credentials:** Pterodactyl environment variables are stored in plaintext.
+* **Credentials:** Pterodactyl environment variables are stored in plaintext[cite: 1].
 Use a dedicated Steam account ("burner account") that has no personal payment or sensitive information linked to it.